 If you have returned to the UK from any potential affected areas within the last 14 days and develop symptoms of cough and/or fever and/or shortness of breath, then the individual should stay indoors, avoid contact with other people and call NHS 111 to discuss the recent travel history.
 If the above symptoms develop in the workplace then the individual should isolate themselves, inform their Line Manager and go home.

-I would encourage everyone to follow the updates on the Public Health England website which offers sensible and unbiased information to anyone who may be worried.
-Based on the current evidence from the World Health Organisation and the Public Health England, there is no immediate cause for concern; however, I would like to take the following precautions:
+We would encourage everyone to follow the updates on the Public Health England website which offers sensible and unbiased information to anyone who may be worried.
+Based on the current evidence from the World Health Organisation and the Public Health England, there is no immediate cause for concern; however, we would like to take the following precautions:

 - Confirm that no staff or patient attending the Reproductive Health Group has been to China, in the Wuhan region since the outbreak.